Wendyfff0616/USYD-Learning-Notes/README.md

 - ✅ Free to share with proper attribution
 - ❌ No commercial use allowed
 - 📝 Credit required when sharing online

-### Disclaimer
-This repository contains personal learning notes for non-commercial educational purposes.
-The content is primarily based on my own understanding and organization of the course material.

-**Current Version:** The current version of all files in this repository (i.e., the `main` branch) is believed to not contain any copyrighted images or materials from third parties.

-**Repository History:** Due to an oversight, some early versions (commits) of this repository may have unintentionally included screenshots or images from course materials.
-These have since been proactively removed from the current version.

-If you are a copyright holder and find any content in the repository's *history* that infringes upon your rights, please contact me by **opening an Issue** or via email.
-I will take immediate action to thoroughly remove (purge) the content from the history.

 ---
 *This repository is continuously updated with new study materials.*